 You have to train with your gun and become familiar with its use.
 This is what makes the difference.

 If you train with a double-action pistol you’ll get comfortable with the change in weight, and therefore be able to shoot just as accurately as you would with a striker-fired pistol.

 How is a striker-fired pistol different, and why do some people prefer a striker-fired pistol?
 One of the main reasons is striker-fired pistols are simpler to learn.
+There are even some striker-fired guns, like the S&W M&P Shield .380 EZ, that are designed for beginners.
 You don’t have to cock the hammer back, and on most models, you don’t have to actively engage and disengage a manual safety.
 Striker-fired pistols create an easy-to-use experience for the shooter; you simply load the gun, rack the slide, and shoot.
 Pulling the trigger too, is simple, because the trigger pull weight is lighter than the trigger pull weight on a double-action pistol.

 A Word About Safety

 Some double-action hammer-fired pistols have a decocker safety mechanism that both decocks your pistol and blocks the firing pin.
 A decocker safety is different from a standard decocker, which will only de-cock your gun, but won’t block the firing pin.
 If a bad guy gets a hold of your gun, and they don’t know how to deactivate the safety, your life may be saved.